Welcome to W9JCA.COM -- Home of the

 Nets are generally cancelled or postponed during severe weather to protect radio equipment or to conduct emergency weather spotting.

-The Portland repeater's remote link to Pennville is disconnected briefly on Monday, Wednesday, and Sunday nights to establish links with other local repeaters to help enhance other club's nets.
-It's reconnected as normal after those nets conclude, weather permitting.
-It does not affect our own net.
+The Portland repeater's remote link to Pennville is disconnected briefly on Monday, Wednesday, and Sunday nights to establish links with other local repeaters to help enhance other local club's nets.
+It's reconnected as normal after those nets conclude.

 2. Ham Radio Breakfast - Every Saturday at 8:30 AM in Portland, Indiana

-Join the die-hard folks that just love getting up and socializing every Saturday unless otherwise scheduled.
+Join the die-hard folks that just love getting up and socializing every Saturday around 8:30 AM unless otherwise scheduled.
 Because of the Coronavirus "pandemic," bring your breakfast items, coffee, or whatever you want, or just yourself.
-We seem to go from 4TC Corp to the building at 1001 N Wayne St in Portland.
-Just give a shout-out on one of our repeaters.
-The frequencies are monitored during that time and we'll talk you in.
+Our meeting location is at the Scout's Cabin on the east side of the Jay County Fairgrounds in Portland.
+Enter the fairgrounds through the main gate and make your way toward the east side of the fairgrounds.
+The most direct route is to take a right turn at the main road about 500 feet from the entrance and go east about a block.
+Our primary repeater frequencies are monitored during that time and we'll talk you in, if need be.
 On the third Saturday of each month, our club meeting will immediately follow at 9 AM both in-person and virtually on Google Meet.
-See the link near the top of the page.
+See the links at the top of this page and the bottom of each page.

 3. Tone Test Alert - Saturday @ 11:30 AM